 Taking a travel break might be the best thing possible for your career.
-But deciding to do it is just the beginning, and won’t guarantee you a professional boost on its own.
-You need to have focus and be ready to embrace the experience.
-In this guide, we explain the steps you can take to ensure you get the most out of a travel career break from a personal and professional development perspective.
+But deciding to do it is just the beginning, and won’t guarantee you professional advancement on its own.
+With the right mindset, careful preparation and a few little tricks, taking time out to travel can be truly transformative for your career pathway.
+In this guide, we explain the steps you can take to ensure you get the most out of a travel career break from both a personal and professional development perspective.

 The career break mindset: it’s not an ‘escape’